Do You Have Calluses on Your Feet?

 Wear Proper Footwear And Insoles

 There are things that you can do to reduce calluses, but it is important to determine what is causing the callus.
 If your shoes are causing the callus, wear different shoes.
 Be sure to choose shoes that have a wide toebox to allow plenty of room for your forefoot.
 Insoles made of shock-absorbing materials which redistribute pressure on the foot equally can prevent calluses or allow them to heal over time.

 There are also some over the counter products for the treatment of calluses.
 Soaking your feet in warm water and then filing the callus with a pumice stone will sooth thickened skin.
 Non-medicated callus pads placed around the callus can relieve pressure.
 Pads containing salicylic acid can help dissolve the thickened skin.

 See A Doctor

-Usually calluses are painless, but there are times when it is necessary to have it removed.
-See a doctor to have it removed, never try to remove it on your own.
+Usually calluses are painless, but there are times when it is necessary to have them removed.
+See a doctor to have calluses removed; never try to remove them on your own.